A CV and cover letter share a purpose, but they are different

-What are your most relevant, impressive skills and experiences?
+What are your most impressive, relevant skills and experiences?

-Why do these skills benefit your prospective employer?
+Why do these skills benefit your prospective employer or hiring manager?

 Requesting an interview

-However, in the digital age where many CVs are sent directly to employers via email, the rules of cover letters are changing.
-If you are emailing your CV, treat the message in your email as your cover letter, rather than attaching it separately.
+However, in the digital age where many CVs are sent directly to employers via email, the rules for cover letters are changing.
+If you're emailing your CV, treat the message in your email as your cover letter, rather than attaching it separately.

 Email cover letters are typically more concise and can be anywhere from 100 to 400 words.
 They still tap into the four main talking points mentioned above though.

 Use cover letters to demonstrate subjective, personable details

 A CV is used to state the facts and gives a succinct overview of your relevant experience and achievements.
 A cover letter, on the other hand, provides the opportunity to elaborate on your selling points and explain your qualities and potential in more detail.

 But it doesn't stop there.
 Your cover letter offers the chance for recruiters to get to know you.
 Subjective details such as your writing style, tone of voice, interest in the position, and your own values and motivations add colour to your application and help recruiters warm to the real you.